-13 To support the work of Cochrane's consumer network by hosting/supporting a 'consumer champion' Engaging with external stakeholders 1.2; 2.1 Consumer involvement in Cochrane should be structured around a global network with many country/regional contact points.
-Hosting, supporting and facilitating the work of a volunteer 'Consumer Champion' would allow this network to operate in a geographically dispersed way and increase its impact locally.
-This should not necessarily have major resource repercussions as initially these would be volunteer positions to coordinate consumer input in a region.
-The hope is that in time some Centres would seek funding Host or provide support to a Consumer Champion in the country Support the Consumer Champion to develop and implement a plan of work around consumer engagement in the area Where opportunities arise, work with the Consumer Champion to obtain funding for consumer engagement work in the country 14 To undertake Knowledge Translation (KT) work or work with other Groups in Cochrane to implement KT initiatives locally Local knowledge translation and dissemination 2.1; 2.2 locally to increase this type of activity in Centres.
-Knowledge translation beyond the communication and dissemination described in other functions above is often country specific, or at the least highly customised.
+No. Function Area & S2020 Objective Notes on contribution Examples of activities 4b To undertake Knowledge Translation (KT) work or work with other Groups in Cochrane to implement KT initiatives locally Local knowledge translation and dissemination Strategy to 2020 Objectives: 2.1; 2.2 Knowledge translation beyond the communication and dissemination described in other functions above is often country specific, or at the least highly customised.
 Knowledge translation work is already done by many Cochrane Centres/Branches, and we believe their engagement with Cochrane's newly proposed KT strategy will be of great value.
-N.b. this needs to be worked out in detail once the KT strategy is in place

-Lead or provide support to an initiative to translate Cochrane Review PLS and Abstracts into the local language 15 To support or lead translation initiatives to increase the accessibility of Cochrane Evidence in their native language Cochrane Networks/Centres/Associated Centres in non- English speaking regions are strongly encouraged to undertake translation work or support translation • Where resourcing allows, translate more than just the abstract and PLS 15 2.6 initiatives led by others in their region.
+N.b. this needs to be worked out in detail once the KT strategy is in place 4 c To support or lead translation initiatives to increase the accessibility of Cochrane Evidence in their native language Multilingual Strategy to 2020 Objective: 2.6 Cochrane Networks/Centres/Associated Centres in non-English speaking regions are strongly encouraged to undertake translation work or support translation initiatives led by others in their region.
 We do appreciate that translation will not be a local priority in all regions or languages, hence this is not an obligatory function.
-Work closely with Cochrane's Translations Co- ordinator and use Cochrane systems to undertake translation work • Develop a local community of translators and actively support that community Search local journals that have not been indexed by major biomedical databases and identify RCTs 16 To contribute to the development of CENTRAL, Cochrane's register of controlled trials, by undertaking searching of local sources, especially non-English sources.
-Improving discoverability of trials Centres have historically had a role in hand-searching, which has contributed significantly to CENTRAL.
-This function however has been expanded to remove the • Search local, non-English databases to identify RCTs 1.4 1.6 focus on the method and put more emphasis on being involved in discovery of trials locally. • Search other sources of trials that are specific to the local area to identify RCTs Contribute the RCTs found through these activities to Cochrane's CENTRAL database.
+Lead or provide support to an initiative to translate Cochrane Review Plain Language Summaries and Abstracts into the local language.
+Where resourcing allows, translate more than just the abstract and PLS.
+Work closely with Cochrane's Translations Co-ordinator and use Cochrane systems to undertake translation work.
+Develop a local community of translators and actively support that community.
+4d To undertake searching of local sources, especially non-English sources to contribute to the development of CENTRAL, Cochrane's register of controlled trials.
+Improving identification of trials Strategy to 2020 Objectives: 1.4; 1.6 Centres have historically had a role in hand- searching, which has contributed significantly to CENTRAL.
+This function, however, has been expanded to remove the focus on the method (i.e., hand-searching) and put more emphasis on being involved in the discovery of trials locally however that is undertaken.
+This could also involve work to obtain access to clinical study reports of drug trials and the underlying raw, anonymised individual patient data.
+Search local journals that have not been indexed by major biomedical databases and identify RCTs.
+Search local, non-English databases to identify RCTs.
+Search other sources of trials that are specific to the local area to identify RCTs.
+Contribute the RCTs found through these activities to Cochrane's CENTRAL database.